 Here in Sioux Falls, South Dakota, due to our colder climate, we primarily have cool-season grasses with a mix of warm sometimes blended in.
 The most common types of grass we see in this area include:

 One of the most attractive looking cool-season grasses, Kentucky bluegrass grows rapidly, has dark green leaves, a soft texture, and does well in heavy foot traffic.
 It will tolerate light shade or full sun and prefers well-drained soil.
-It is more susceptible to lawn diseases and pests and can struggle during a hot summer.
+However, it is more susceptible to lawn diseases and pests and can struggle during a hot summer.
 Out of all the cool-season grasses, Kentucky bluegrass needs the most diligent watering.
 To help control diseases, it is often mixed with perennial ryegrass.

 Tall fescue is a popular turf seed used in the north due to its cold, heat, and drought tolerance.
 It has wide, dark green grass blades that stay green throughout the winter.
 It is perfect for those lawns that experience heavy foot traffic, including athletic fields and golf courses.
 It is less susceptible to pests than Kentucky bluegrass and acts as a natural weed controller blocking out the sunlight weeds need to grow.
 It grows well in both sun and shade and does well in all soil types.
 The one downfall to Tall fescue is that it grows fast; therefore, it may require more mowing, something to consider if you have a large yard or little time to care for your lawn.
-Tall fescue is often paired with zoysia or bermudagrass for vibrant green color.
+Tall fescue is often paired with zoysia or Bermudagrass for vibrant green color.

 Ryegrass is another drought-resistant turf with pale green leaves and a thin, fine texture.
 It is fast to germinate and grows extremely fast.
 Ryegrass is a good way to repair and restore thinning lawns, often called a “nurse crop,” because it’s often included in grass seed blends for its ability to grow rapidly and protect other grasses.
 It is commonly mixed with Kentucky bluegrass which takes longer to develop.
 It then acts as a cover protecting the Kentucky bluegrass from the sun until it is established.
 It is a hardy, low-maintenance grass that is insect and disease resistant.
-Unfortunately, it grows in clumps and can often appear patchy and bare spots regularly need to be re-seeded.
+Unfortunately, it grows in clumps and can often appear patchy with bare spots that regularly need to be re-seeded.